 Step 2: Identify Linux partition

-Since you installed Linux, it’ll be easy for you to recognize the Linux partition by its size.
+Since you installed Linux, it’ll be easy to recognize the Linux partition by size.

 As you can see, I have three Linux partitions here as I created root, swap and home separately when I installed Ubuntu.

 Select the Linux partition(s), right-click on them and opt for the Delete Volume option.